seahorn/sea-dsa/README.md

 the [SeaHorn](https://github.com/seahorn/seahorn)
 verification framework and its analyses.

+**This `master` branch is obsolete and it will be replaced soon.
+Meanwhile, the development branch is `dev10` which is actively maintained.
+The `dev10` branch supports LLVM 10.
+Check out for other branches that support newer LLVM versions.**

 ## Requirements ##

 `SeaDsa` is written in C++ and uses the Boost library.
 The main requirements